telerik/ajax-docs/knowledge-base/common-how-to-fix-license-file-related-errors.md

  * restart the PC
  * and test again the project

-## Alternative solution based on a third party NuGet project to ensure that the license file is cleared before compiling the application:
+### Alternative NuGet solution

-The [EmptyLicensesLicx](https://github.com/augustoproiete/EmptyLicensesLicx) is a NuGet Package to ensure the empty license.licx is present and working in Visual Studio.
+The [EmptyLicensesLicx](https://github.com/augustoproiete/EmptyLicensesLicx) is a third-party NuGet Package solution which ensures that the empty license.licx is present and working in Visual Studio.

 For details of why the error occurs see the readme on the GitHub project.
 The [developer](https://github.com/augustoproiete) behind the project does a wonderful job of breaking down the [problem](https://github.com/augustoproiete/EmptyLicensesLicx#the-problem) and [solution](https://github.com/augustoproiete/EmptyLicensesLicx#the-solution).